-By the same token, as technology takes over more and more of our lives, the less we make time to recharge.
+Take our use of technology for instance.
+With a large portion of the population pushed to shift towards remote working, digital disruption has expanded into our home, taking over more and more of our time and diminishing the already few opportunities for us to recharge.
 This often affects the way we react and channel stress as well as our mental well-being and awareness of self.
-Practicing mindfulness can influence this.
+But this is precisely where mindfulness can help!

 What Is Mindfulness?